MasonCaiby/Prostate-Cancer-Predictor/README.md

 A pipeline was built in order to process data sets in the same way (see the datacleaning.py).
 These steps are done prior to a train/test split so that genomic data for one patient is not being split.
 Preprocessing includes:
 * Changing Gleason score to binary (greater than or equal to 7 is 1, less than 7 is 0)
-* Removing duplicate data
+* Combining all of the genes for each patient into a vector
-* One-hot encoding all VEP_GENES
+* One-hot encoding all VEP_GENES using CountVectorizer
+* In order to write the data to a csv the Spark dataframe needed to be converted to a Pandas dataframe